sinbad/SUQS/docs/Tasks.md

 tasks it will be when the parent Objective becomes current.
 You can reset the timer by resetting the task.

+### Progression Delay

+When this objective completes or fails, a time delay can be added before the knock-on effects of this are resolved, such as activating the next objective, or completing/failing the quest.

+It defaults to -1 which means to not add a specific delay to this quest, and to use whatever defaults are set in [Progression](Progression.md).

+### Progression Gate

+Much like Progression Delay, this adds a delay between completing/failing the objective, and the knock-on effects; except this time the delay is user-controlled, and will only be activated when the named "Gate" is opened on [Progression](Progression.md).

+This lets you precisely control when the next steps in the quest line are activated, instead of happening immediately on completion/failure, which can be useful for narrative pacing.

 ## Task Progression

 This covers how tasks are defined, see [Progression](Progression.md) for more